telerik/reporting-docs/embedding-reports/asp-net-reporting.md

 ASP.NET is a mature Microsoft Web technology for building client-side, server-side, and combined applications.
 This article offers a brief overview of the most popular approaches for integrating and using Telerik Reporting into ASP.NET Web Reporting applications.

+## Designing Reports in ASP.NET Web Reporting Applications

+The [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) is an HTML/CSS/JS client-side widget that lets developers embed a report designer into their web reporting applications.
+It is ready for embedding in the ASP.NET Reporting Applications to allow the users to create, edit, and preview their Telerik Web Reports directly from the browser.

+### Web Report Designer Requirements

+The Web Report Designer requires a Report Designer REST service, whose fully functional implementation resides in the [Telerik.WebReportDesigner.Services](/api/telerik.webreportdesigner.services) assembly/package as explained in the section [Web Report Designer Implementation](#web-report-designer-implementation).

+### Web Report Designer Implementation

+The tutorial [Configuring the Web Report Designer in ASP.NET Framework application]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-framework-application%}) elaborates on implementing the web designer widget and its REST Service in ASP.NET Web Reporting projects.

+## Generating Reports in ASP.NET Web Reporting Applications

+The [Telerik Reporting REST Services]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}) provide an Application Programming Interface (API) over HTTP to the Reporting Engine that processes and renders [Telerik Reports]({%slug on-telerik-reporting%}#report-definition).
+The fully functional implementation of the service is available in the [Telerik.Reporting.Services.WebApi](/api/telerik.reporting.services.webapi) assembly/package.
+It may be embedded in any ASP.NET Reporting Application and exposed in a custom controller (for example, `ReportsController`) inheriting the basic `ReportsControllerBase` class.
+The `ReportsController` may be used as a source of Report documents by Web Reporting, Desktop Reporting, and other third-party client applications.

+### Implementation

+The article [Telerik Reporting REST Service ASP.NET Web API Implementation]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/overview%}) elaborates on the requirements, implementation, and hosting of the REST Service.

 ## Displaying Reports in ASP.NET Web Reporting Applications

 The [HTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}) is an HTML/CSS/JS client-side widget suitable for any web application that works with JavaScript.
 This makes it the perfect widget for displaying Telerik Reporting Reports in all Web Reporting Applications.